By Roy Burner - Minister of the Gospel

 Escalation of acceptance has become a reality towards the ungodliness of man.
 Scripture refers to the one who walks in darkness, and knows not where he goes, because that darkness has blinded his eyes (1 John 2:11).

-There has been an escalation of acceptance of sin in these latter days; that God's Word reveals will take place, in saying: Evil men and seducers shall grow worse and worse, deceiving, and being deceived (2 Timothy 3:13).
-Never before has the advancement of technology been utilized more by Satan towards the sinfulness that has embraced many a land.
+There has been an escalation of acceptance of sin in these latter days; that God's Word reveals will take place: Evil men and seducers shall grow worse and worse, deceiving, and being deceived (2 Timothy 3:13).
+The advancement of technology has been utilized effectively by Satan towards the sinfulness that has embraced the world.

 Man has allowed the appeal of the flesh to override the righteousness of God.
-There is an alarming indifference to God's Word; and in many Western nations it is no longer promulgated as it once was, under the power and demonstration of God's Spirit.
+There is an alarming indifference to God's Word; and in many nations the Word of God is no longer promulgated as it once was, under the power and demonstration of God's Spirit.

 In speaking to the Ephesians, the apostle Paul wrote: In time past you walked according to the course of this world, according to the prince of the power of the air (or Satan), the spirit that now works in the children of disobedience (Ephesians 2:2).

 He was speaking of values and lifestyles that were opposed to God and hostile to Him.
-Before conversion, the Ephesians had conducted themselves in accordance with ungodly values; living under the dictates of Satan.
+Before conversion, the Ephesians had conducted themselves in accordance with such ungodly values; living under the dictates of sin.

 The apostle Paul continued his descriptive narrative in saying: Among whom also we all conducted ourselves in times past in the lusts of the flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others (Ephesians 2:3).
-Children of wrath refers to people subject to divine punishment.
-Paul was revealing the state of the sinner; prior to salvation!
+Children of wrath refers to those subject to divine punishment.
+Paul was revealing the state of the sinner prior to salvation.

 If there is an escalation of acceptance let it be towards a life in Christ; for by grace you are saved through faith; and that not of yourselves: it is the gift of God (Ephesians 2:8).
-The grace of God is an expression of His goodness toward the underserving.
+The grace of God is an expression of His love towards the undeserving.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.